-Active learning can vary from short activities (e.g., jolts and energizers) to activities that span the whole or even multiple weeks!
+Active learning can vary from short activities (e.g., jolts and energizers) to activities that span multiple weeks or even the whole semester!

 As a result, students have a greater degree of responsibility for their own learning unlike passive learning approaches of listening to a lecture as part of a "traditional" classroom.
 However, it is also important to remember that instructor guidance is still crucial to make active learning effective!